studyingChristianity/symbols/lowerCholesterol.md

 ### Arranged Schedule for Nicotine Lozenge

+* Dissolve in mouth for 20 minutes
+* Try not to smoke cigarettes

 Week of (Sun) | Every | Max/Day | Max/Week | Accumulative Max
 -- | -- | -- | -- | --
 Nov 16 | 2 hr | 8 | 56 | 56